ericmedvet/slides/intro-ml-er-2223/01-intro.md

 ## Lecturer

 Eric Medvet
-- associate Professor of Computer Engineering at [Departmenet of Engineering and Architecture](https://dia.units.it/), [University of Trieste](https://www.units.it/)
+- associate Professor of Computer Engineering at [Department of Engineering and Architecture](https://dia.units.it/), [University of Trieste](https://www.units.it/)
 - online at: [medvet.inginf.units.it](http://medvet.inginf.units.it/)

 Research interests: